Athletes

 - You're experiencing overwhelming emotionality due to the grief & loss

-unexpected career/sport altering/ending injury, graduation,
+cause by an unexpected career/sport altering/ending injury, graduation,

 or retirement